Experiencing a mind-blowing horse race in an Italian city that has been sitting in my bucket list for years.

 Now, however, I am glad that I am not here on an assignment.
 It is a very different mindset, when you are paid to take photos, it puts more pressure on you.
 You have to predict things, and also always be aware of what's happening.
 It is exciting in a way, but you can't really take a break - what if something happens in that time.
 You have to prepare for what's coming, not just "take it as it goes."Well and today, I was glad that I could just let the atmosphere soak in, rather than to be on the mission for the best shot.

-I am enjoying the visually rich ceremony, but can't overhear a group of Americans who stand next to us constantly complaining: "The music they play is repetitive, it's the same shit, again and again, I get it!"
-It makes me, once again, recalling my days in photojournalism: on pretty much high school basketball game I covered in the States, school's bands would perform the same songs.
+I am enjoying the visually rich ceremony, but can't overhear a group of Americans, standing next to us, constantly complaining: "The music they play is repetitive, it's the same shit, again and again, I get it!"
+It makes me, once again, recalling my days in photojournalism: on pretty much high school basketball game I covered in the States, school's bands performed the same songs.
 But I didn't hear anyone complaining.
-Then the group continued: "It takes too long!" and I am thinking, goodness me.
-There was a detailed schedule issued beforehand, stating the duration of the celebrations.
+Then the group continued: "It takes too long!"
+I am thinking, "Dear me, there was a detailed schedule issued beforehand, stating the duration of the celebrations!"
 That's like if a person would go to a soccer game, and would be upset that it is 90 minutes.
 Oh uh.

 The parade soon presented a carriage with city officials pulled by mighty oxen, then all the flag holders did a final performance, and the course got cleared for the race.
 The schedule was planned right, as it was just the moment when the entire square's surface was in the shade.
 That way, it forms a far better environment for the racers.